Data210/data210-final-project/README.md

 Creates dataframe from all academy csv, cleans data.
 (Note:will be changed to .py in future)

 #### connection_string.py
-Creates a connection string from the contents of the config_file.ini in Scrpts folder and .env file in the data210-final-project folder config_file.ini contains info on the database, .env file contains username and password info connection string has structure : {dialect}://{db_username}:{db_password}@{server}:{port}/{database_name}?driver={driver}
+Creates a connection string from the contents of the config_file.ini in Scrpts folder and .env file in the data210-final-project folder.

+config_file.ini contains info on the database, .env file contains username and password info.

+Connection string has structure : {dialect}://{db_username}:{db_password}@{server}:{port}/{database_name}?driver={driver}

 #### json_pandas.py
 Converts data provided by client in JSON format to a pandas dataframe, then creates seperate dataframes for strenghts and weaknesses.